Very briefly, copyright gives the author of a work the right...

 Cyndi's List's Copyright

 The entirety of Cyndi's List is fully protected under copyright as an original compilation work.
-The graphics for the site were created by and for Cyndi Howells as a unique and identifying trademark for the web site and are not available for use by anyone other than the owner.
+The graphics for the site were created by and for Cyndi Ingle as a unique and identifying trademark for the web site and are not available for use by anyone other than the owner.

 The HTML source code, all original text and the original graphics on Cyndi's List have all been registered with the U.S. Copyright Office at the Library of Congress, registration number TXu 787-268.